NVSL/CSE141pp-Root/README.md

 `cse142dev` asks for a password, this is why.
 It'll save you from having to type your password over and over again.

-The first time you do this, you should do (after getting inside docker with `cse142dev`)
+The first time you do this, you'll need to run this command to set yourself up to do development (after getting inside docker with `cse142dev`):

 ```
 ./setup.sh